S3 method for class 'formula'

 Value_Adjust

-Value of .fct associated with elements in .adj.
+Value of .fct associated no included names.

 Call